top of page

 If you want to try your hand at making New Orleans classic cocktails, take a Drink Lab class at Baroness on Baronne St. The 2-hour session includes welcome drinks, cocktail history, skills, tools, demos, and shaking and making cocktails like the Sazerac, Ramos Gin Fizz, and the original Hurricane.

-Cheers to all your adventures in NOLA- the city is full of crafty movers & shakers- some of my favorite folks behind the bar include Jewel of the South, Monolito, Loa, Tiki Tock, Atchafalaya & Bar Tonique.
+Cheers to all your cocktail adventures in NOLA- the city is full of crafty movers & shakers- some of my favorite folks behind the bar include Jewel of the South, Monolito, Loa, Tiki Tock, Atchafalaya & Bar Tonique.
 You can catch Chris McMillian often at his quiet little bar & cafe Revel that he runs with wife Laura.
 And new ones open all the time- someone just told me about Fives on Jackson Square... gotta go- my night just became booked!

 Comments